MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-the-phone-numbers-included-on-invites-in-teams.md

 # Set the phone numbers included on invites in Microsoft Teams

-Audio Conferencing in Microsoft 365 and Office 365 enables users in your organization to create Microsoft Teams meetings, and then allow users to dial in to those meetings using a phone.
+Audio Conferencing in Microsoft 365 and Office 365 enables users in your organization to create Microsoft Teams meetings, and then allow users to dial in to those meetings using a phone number.

 A conferencing bridge gives you a set of dial-in phone numbers for your organization.
 All of them can be used to join the meetings that a meeting organizer has created, but you can select which ones will be included on their meeting invites.